dbindel/siagla/_jobads/2017-12-04-strathclyde.md

 Please ensure that you clearly state your interest in this project with these supervisors when making a formal application.

+For full consideration, please apply by January 15, 2018.

 **Funding**